alexispuckett3/LAB-6/Home.md

 For this lab we needed:
 * A computer running Arduino IDE: MacBook Air
-* RedBoard, ultrasonic sensor, two motors, and a motor driver: SparkFun Inventor's Kit
+* RedBoard, breadboard, ultrasonic sensor, two motors, and a motor driver: SparkFun Inventor's Kit

 **Part One: Ultrasonic Sensor**